-First Mining is a mineral exploration and development company focused on acquiring, exploring, developing and, ultimately, advancing its mineral projects in Eastern Canada towards production.
-The Company's key objective is to increase the economic value of its mineral property portfolio through development activities.
-As at the date of this MD&A, the Company has assembled a large resource base of 7 million ounces of gold in the Measured and Indicated categories and 5 million ounces of gold in the Inferred category in the mining friendly jurisdiction of eastern Canada.
+First Mining is an emerging mineral development company with a diversified portfolio of gold projects in North America.
+The Company's vision is to advance its material assets towards production, and to become a mid-tier gold producer.
+As at the date of this MD&A, the Company has assembled a large resource base of approximately 7 million ounces of gold in the Measured and Indicated categories and approximately 5 million ounces of gold in the Inferred category in mining friendly jurisdictions in eastern Canada.